Casa Dragones: Tequilas

 Casa Dragones Añejo Barrel Blend, is 100% Blue Agave Añejo tequila matured in two different custom-made wood barrels, new French Oak and new American Oak, and then blended together at the end of the aging process.

-Casa Dragones Reposado Mizuanara, 100% Blue Agave reposado tequila, is the first tequila rested exclusively in new Mizunara casks, a rare oak originally from Japan.
+Casa Dragones Reposado Mizunara, 100% Blue Agave reposado tequila, is the first tequila rested exclusively in new Mizunara casks, a rare oak originally from Japan.

 Terroir

 Tequila has an appellation of origin, like cognacs and champagne - tequila can only be produced in certain municipalities of Jalisco, Michoacan, Nayarit, Guanajuato or Tamaulipas.
 Casa Dragones harvests its agaves in The Valley of Tequila, Jalisco, located in the Trans-Mexican Volcanic Belt - a chain of active and inactive volcanoes across Mexico.

 Aging process

 The brand's Añejo tequila, Casa Dragones Barrel Blend, 100% Blue Agave tequila achieves its character by being aged in two different wooden barrels: new French Oak and American Oak, each selected for its individual flavor and characteristics.
 At the end of the aging process both barrel styles are blended together.